KIvancevic/KING-ICT-SPA/README.md

 - View product details in a modal.
 - Add products to the cart and view the cart.
 - Login with user credentials from: https://dummyjson.com/users (take username and password from wanted login user)

+# Running test

+1. npm test SomeComponent - to run individual test for component

+2. npm run test:ui, to run all tests and open in browser test ui

 ## License